MASLAB/kitbot-how-to/README.md

 ## Raspberry Pi
 The Raspberry Pi 5 requires an active cooler to properly cool the board during heavy computations (i.e. image processing).
 To install the cooler, follow the installation guide at: https://datasheets.raspberrypi.com/cooling/raspberry-pi-active-cooler-product-brief.pdf

+The Pi also requires a micro SD that stores all the system file.
+Your kit should include one inside an SD card adapter.
+This card is already preloaded with ROS2, Raven update scripts, and your team's repository.

 ## Raven Board

 > [!IMPORTANT]